 Appearance and lifestyle:

-Black musselcracker (poenskop) (Cymatoceps nasutus) have powerful jaws with a set of impressive teeth – four cone-shaped teeth in the upper jaw and six in the lower jaw, as well as two rows of rounded molars in each jaw.
-The Afrikaans name, “poenskop”, means “skinhead”.
-They are a greyish black colour, and juveniles are greenish brown with white blotches.
-They are slow growers and can reach the age of 45years.
+Black musselcracker (poenskop) (Cymatoceps nasutus) has powerful jaws and an impressive set of teeth: four cone-shaped teeth in the upper jaw, six in the lower jaw, and two rows of rounded molars in each jaw.
+The Afrikaans name “poenskop” means “skinhead”.
+Adults are a greyish-black colour, while juveniles are greenish brown with white blotches.
+They are slow-growing and can reach the age of 45years.

 Habitat: